Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 Computational Fluid DynamicsOptical

-Authored By Mahy Soler (Instituto de Astrofasica de Canarias, Principia Ingenieros Consultores SA) Konstantinos Vogiatzis (Instituto de AstrofAsica de Canarias) Juan Cezar-Castellano (Instituto de AstrofAsica de Canarias) Sergio Bonaque-Gonzalez (Departamento de Fesica, Universidad de La Laguna (ULL)) Marta Belio-Asen (Instituto de AstrofAsica de Canarias) Miguel Nunez (Instituto de AstrofAsica de Canarias) Mary Barreto (Instituto de AstrofAsica de Canarias)
+Authored By Mahy Soler (Principia Ingenieros Consultores S.A.)
+Konstantinos Vogiatzis (Instituto de AstrofAsica de Canarias) Juan Cezar-Castellano (Instituto de AstrofAsica de Canarias) Sergio Bonaque-Gonzalez (Departamento de Fesica, Universidad de La Laguna) Marta Belio-Asen (Instituto de AstrofAsica de Canarias) Miguel Nunez (Instituto de AstrofAsica de Canarias) Mary Barreto (Instituto de AstrofAsica de Canarias)

 |